 Koopman has written four books, and is a named inventor on twenty-six U.S. patents in areas such as embedded CPU design, embedded communications, vehicle security, and location-aware services.
-Thus far he has advised or co-advised 21 students, including five students who have been awarded Ph.D. degrees.
+Thus far he has advised or co-advised 22 graduate students on the research track, including eight students who have been awarded Ph.D. degrees.
 He is a member of IFIP WG 10.4 on Dependable Computing and Fault Tolerance, a Senior Member of the IEEE and a Senior Member of the ACM.
-He was the General Chair of the 2008 Dependable Systems and Networks Conference.
+He was the 2012 Program Chair and 2008 General Chair of the Dependable Systems and Networks Conference.

 So, do you want to know what it's like in industry?
 (Of course these days, it's really only a matter of degree...)

 Gradual school is where you go to school and you gradually find out you